2019 Meath Senior Football Championship: Relegation play-off

-Due to the 2019 modifications of the club football structure in Meath ratified by the Co.
-Board in early January 2019, this season 3 clubs shall be relegated to the 2020 Meath I.F.C. in order to leave 16 clubs competing for the 2020 Meath S.F.C.
+Due to the 2019 modifications of the club football structure in Meath ratified by the County Board in early January 2019, for the 2019 season three clubs were due to be relegated to the 2020 Meath I.F.C. in order to leave 16 clubs competing for the 2020 Meath S.F.C.

-The Relegation Play-Off will consist of the 5th and 6th placed finishers in Groups A, B and C. The three winners shall retain their senior status while the three losers shall be relegated to the Intermediate championship.
+The Relegation Play-Off consisted of the 5th and 6th-placed finishers in Groups A, B and C. The three winners retained their senior status while the three losers were relegated to the Intermediate championship.